Blue Ridge True Crime

 Focuses on criminal history and folklore within Appalachia, with episodes detailing both famous and obscure crime stories, highlighted by discussions such as the life and legend of Otto Wood, exploring themes of myth-making and cultural impact in Appalachian balladry.

-Compelling true crime stories from the Appalachian Mountains and beyond.
-This podcast explores crimes and stories, from the notorious to the obscure, spanning frontier times to modern-day mysteries.
-Crimes, history, mysteries, and more.
+Compelling Appalachian true crime stories.
+This podcast explores crimes and mysteries from the notorious to the obscure, spanning frontier feuds, coal country killings, and modern-day cold cases.
+From remote Smoky Mountain hollers and the Appalachian Trail to the Blue Ridge Parkway, we dig into the history, the places, and the people behind each case.
 Keeping history alive, one crime at a time.
-RSSVERIFY

 Blue Ridge True Crime Substack